Konnect-Agri/Docs/docs/Tech_Stack/agriculture_data_exchange.md

 ---
 ## Use Cases

-1. Consent manager block enables data request transactions and provides authorization based on data owner’s consent.
+1. Consent manager block enables data request transactions and provides authorization based on data owner’s consent
-2. Data consumers in the ecosystem can request for data owners consent to consume data that exists in Krushak Odisha DB for providing services.
+2. Data consumers in the ecosystem can request for data owners consent to consume data that exists in Krushak Odisha DB for providing services
-3. Stores and updates farmer consent for usage of data attributes by requesting party.
+3. Stores and updates farmer consent for usage of data attributes by requesting party
 ---
-## Archietecture
+## Architecture

 Agriculture data exchange is a Data Empowerment And Protection Architecture (DEPA) compliant data fiduciary block that enables farmer consent driven access to data for third-party data requesters.